jevgenik/manuals/source/files/software/ai/data_and_data_science.rst

 For example we would expect the distance between the word *cat* and the word *dog* to be smaller than the distance between the word *cat* and the word *helicopter*.

+For creating embeddings, we can use pre-trained models like Word2Vec, GloVe, FastText, BERT, etc.
+These models take in text data and output embeddings for each word in the text.

 Vector Database
 ===============